-NUS High School aims to nurture students who are exceptional gifted and passionate in math and science into future-ready pioneers, humanitarians and innovators.
-The bespoke curriculum is intentionally designed to provide a well-rounded education such that our graduates do not just have a quality of mind of a specialist with deep domain understanding but also become an erudite polymath who are unfazed to learn another new set of competencies and skills in the future.
+NUS High School aims to nurture students who are exceptionally gifted and passionate in math and science into future-ready pioneers, humanitarians and innovators.
+The bespoke curriculum is intentionally designed to provide a well-rounded education such that our graduates do not just have a quality of mind of a specialist with deep domain understanding, but also become an erudite polymath who is unfazed by unfamiliar knowledge and skills.

-The General Curriculum complements the subject-specific academic modules required in the specialisation of a particular discipline.
+The General Curriculum complements the subject-specific academic courses required for the specialisation in a particular discipline.
 It imbues the students with lifelong learning skills, competencies and mindsets via an inter-disciplinary curriculum.
-It seeks to impart the capacity to think and reflect deeply, ask critical questions, make logical inference and continue engaging in inquiry beyond the graduate's domain of expertise.
+It seeks to impart the capacity to think and reflect deeply, ask critical questions, make logical inferences and continue engaging in inquiry beyond the graduate's domain of expertise.